aaronbieber/singleservingphoto/_posts/2007-10-19-the-dreaded-lightroom-change-modules-error.markdown

   date: '2007-11-02 22:56:39 -0400'
   date_gmt: '2007-11-03 02:56:39 -0400'
   content: |-
-    I'm not very happy with Adobe at the moment, thanks to both this Lightroom 1.2 news from Charley as well as my "poor experience with Photoshop CS3":http://www.singleservingphoto.com/2007/10/17/photoshop-cs3-overrated/.
+    I'm not very happy with Adobe at the moment, thanks to both this Lightroom 1.2 news from Charley as well as my [poor experience with Photoshop CS3](http://www.singleservingphoto.com/2007/10/17/photoshop-cs3-overrated/).
 It looks rather certain that I'll stick with Tiger for at least the rest of this month (even though I have a Leopard DVD on its way to me as I write this).

     C'mon Adobe, get with the program!
 - id: 1079